 It feels good to help someone out doesn’t it.

-But if you find yourself regularly offering to do something you don’t want to do, and then regret or even resent it you might be a people pleaser.
+But if you find yourself regularly offering to do something you don’t want to do, and then regret or even resent it, you might be a people pleaser.

-How do you know if you’re a people pleaser?
+How to know you’re a people pleaser

 Do you hate to disappoint; want to be liked, avoid conflict, prefer harmony, like to conform to what someone else would want?

 There’s nothing intrinsically bad about being a people pleaser.
 It’s good to make people happy some of the time.

 But is it working for you?
 What are the downsides?

 If you are putting other people first all of the time you could be denying yourself opportunities and missing out on things you want to do.